 Course Requirements Checklist

-The student is required to complete 2 analysis papers from a provided list of topics.
+The student is required to complete 2 analysis papers.
 Each paper must be 3–5 pages and must be supported by at least 4 peer-reviewed scholarly sources (no older than 5 years) in current APA format.

-The student will provide a 1-paragraph summary of the topic chosen from the list provided in the Assignment Instructions folder in Blackboard.
+The student will provide a 1-paragraph summary of the topic chosen from the list provided.

 The student will provide at least 10 annotated references (less than 5 years old) for the approved topic.
 Each reference must be written in current APA format and include a summary paragraph.